phonegap/phonegap-docs/docs/3-references/phonegap-cli/3-serve.html.md

 ---

 The `serve` command is used to start up a local web server to host the application for the PhoneGap Developer app (or any browser) to consume.
+YOU NEED TO BE IN YOUR APP FOLDER TO BE ABLE TO START THE WEB SERVER!

 ## Usage